Cyfrin/Updraft/src/routes/security/4-puppy-raffle/47-reporting-templates/+page.md

 ## The Power of Audit Repo Cloner

 Now, some of you might remember our good friend, the _"Audit Repo Cloner"_.
-This handy tool developed by our enthusiastic Cypher team, takes clone of a repo and prepares it automatically for Cypher audit report generation.
+This handy tool developed by our enthusiastic Cyfrin team, takes clone of a repo and prepares it automatically for Cyfrin audit report generation.
 In order to streamline our audits, instead of amassing all of our findings on a markdown, we use issues or projects on the repo and generate the entire report directly from GitHub.

 ## The Report Generator Template